 Skip to Main Content

-Building a Library Research Strategy
+Library Research Strategies

 What is this page for?

-Why is this important?
+Why are keywords important?

 • Part of creating a successful search strategy means having strong keywords and search terms.
+It can make all the difference!

 • Creating keywords and search terms will help you get better quality results in a shorter period of time.